Pros & Cons

 I’ve been racing bikes since I was 11 years old.
 My first “race” bike was a Huffy made of a ludicrously heavy steel frame, with equally cheap components.
-The last 30 years have taught me the importance of investing in quaility bikes and components.
+The last 30 years have taught me the importance of investing in quality bikes and components.
 Having raced all those years, the one question I always had was, why are kid’s bikes so heavy?
 Why the cheap components, poor geometry, and lack of any thought whatsoever on what a good youth race bike really needs?
 Instead of a youth-sized bike frame with cheaply made adult-sized components slapped on by a big-box-store employee, what if there was a quality lightweight bike made with quality parts?

 As the gram-counting, gear-loving parent of a blossoming cyclist, the sheer brute force required for me to lift my daughter’s youth sized bike onto the roof of our car was ridiculous.
 Sure, there are the “high-end” bicycle manufacturers who create an occasional youth-sized bicycle that is nearly the same price as their adult counterpart.
 But these belong less on the road than they do in Richie Rich’s bedroom.
-Even large scale US based manufacturers create youth-sized versions of their adult bikes, but seem to give little thought to the small details, practicality, or application of the bike in the hands of a rider still learning the craft.
+Even large-scale US based manufacturers create youth-sized versions of their adult bikes, but seem to give little thought to the small details, practicality, or application of the bike in the hands of a rider still learning the craft.

 With that said, I was excited to get my hands on a youth road bike from a company that I had never heard of before.
-Islabike is a company from the United Kingdom started by by competitive cyclist Isla Rowntree.
+Islabike is a company from the United Kingdom started by competitive cyclist Isla Rowntree.
 Having obtained a significant number of impressive palmares in the professional ranks of our sport, Isla eventually decided to focus on the future of the sport of cycling by specializing in producing quality children’s bicycles.
 Not just smaller versions of adult bikes either.
 REAL youth racing machines.

 Not only has Islabike created a series of top-end riding and racing machines, but they have addressed a concern I personally recall hearing from my very own parents back in the early 80’s: “What if my kid doesn’t end up liking racing?
-The bikes, helmets, shoes, pedals, and gear required is expensive and the bikes are just to specific to racing!”
+The bikes, helmets, shoes, pedals, and gear required is expensive and the bikes are just too specific to racing!”
 This is not so with Islabike.
 This is precisely where the Islabikes Luath comes in.

 The Islabikes Luath series are versatile road/cross bikes aimed at kids age 8-13 years old.
 For any parent, especially those who have a pension for lightweight cycling gear, that was the most noticeable feature of the Luath.
 It’s lightweight!
-Made from 7005 T6 aluminum, the Luath boasts the lightweight frame needed for a burgeoning rider to be able to control, lift, cary, and move, without the heavy sluggish steel of it’s cheaper, poorly made cousins.
+Made from 7005 T6 aluminum, the Luath boasts the lightweight frame needed for a burgeoning rider to be able to control, lift, carry, and move, without the heavy sluggish steel of it’s cheaper, poorly made cousins.

 Since the Luath is specifically made for lighter-weight youth riders, the aluminum tubes are not required to be as thick as what is typically seen on an adult bike, thus saving even more weight by creating slimmer tubes.
 The Luath includes a solid steel fork, the part of the bike that will likely take the most abuse by the average youth rider.

-Tough paint, and quality parts ensure the Luath will look good and last longer, enabling the bike to be handed down to younger siblings with potentially less resistance for the parent.
+Tough paint and quality parts ensure the Luath will look good and last longer, enabling the bike to be handed down to younger siblings with potentially less resistance for the parent.
 Win.

 But here is where the Luath really shines: Versatility.
-Not only can the Luath serve as a dedicated race, triathlon, or even cyclocross bike due to generous tire clearance and solid metal cantilever brakes, but its pannier and mud guard bolts can allow this bike to work as a touring or town bike too.
+Not only can the Luath serve as a dedicated race, triathlon, or even cyclocross bike due to generous tire clearance and solid metal cantilever brakes, but its pannier and mudguard bolts can allow this bike to work as a touring or town bike too.
 So if your little pro turns out to be “not so pro” your not stuck with a bike that won’t work to get them to school, friends houses, or to the local shaved ice shack.
 Another win for weary parents.

 With the exception of technical rock-strewn downhill mountain biking or bike park freestyle BMX’ing, there is little the Luath can’t do.